 There are few superlatives in the English language to fully describe the breathtaking beauty of Greenland.
 This huge ice-covered island is edged with jagged mountains — the highest in the Arctic — and deep valleys down which the largest glaciers in the northern hemisphere slowly flow.
 As they reach Greenland’s intricate coastline, towering cliffs of ice calve into giant icebergs which dot the numerous fjords and bays — the deep blues of centuries-old ice contrasting with the clean white snow on the mountains and the dark rocky tundra at their feet.
 This spectacular landscape is home to an exciting variety of polar wildlife such as Arctic Fox, Long-tailed Skua, Purple Sandpiper, Red-necked Phalarope and King Eider.
 It is the underwater world, however, that draws naturalists and scientists to Disko Bay in western Greenland, for each Arctic spring this dramatic iceberg-dotted coastline not only becomes a temporary home for large numbers of Humpback Whales, but the bay’s cold nutrient-rich waters, coupled with its proximity to the ice-edge, attracts one of the animal kingdom’s true polar enigmas, the rare Bowhead Whale!

-We will keep the exact itinerary of our cruise flexible, in order to take into account the ice conditions, location of the pack-ice edge, recent wildlife sightings, and the advice of the captain and expedition crew.
+We will keep the exact itinerary of our cruise flexible, in order to take into account the ice conditions, recent wildlife sightings, and the advice of the captain and expedition crew.
 Before heading out towards Disko Island and the ice, however, we will take the opportunity to enjoy the breathtaking scenery that abounds in western Greenland.
 We will cruise amongst towering deep blue icebergs sculpted into an inexhaustible variety of shapes and sizes by wind, water and ice.
 We will also visit the source of these 'bergs' as we cruise towards the vast ice wall of the Equip Sermia Glacier and, subject to ice conditions, pick our way through the myriad of broken ('brash') ice that fills the Jakobshavn Icefjord, a World Heritage Site.
 Bearded and Ringed Seals are often seen resting on the smaller floes, whilst birds to look out for include Common Eider, Glaucous Gull, Arctic Tern and perhaps even a passing white-phase Gyr Falcon.

 We will also take time to enjoy landings on Disko Island and some of the small offshore islands such as Hunde Ejland and Kronprinsen’s Ejland where Long-tailed Skuas, Snow Buntings, Greenland Wheatears, Greenland White-fronted Geese and twirling Red-necked Phalaropes all breed.